Envoy49/go-spotify-cli/README.md

 ## 📝 TODO List

-1. Refactor TokenStructure struct
-2. Add liked songs command
+1. Add liked songs command
-3. Add search options for `Artists`, `Albums`, `Playlists`, `Shows`
+2. Add search options for `Artists`, `Albums`, `Playlists`, `Shows`
-4. Add tests
+3. Add tests(use race flag to detect race conditions)
-5. Add more commands reflecting Spotify Api
+4. Add more commands reflecting Spotify Api
-6. Test on Windows and Linux.
+5. Test on Windows and Linux.
 Tested and developed only on Mac.

 ## 📜 License